-Employers - Frequently Asked Questions
+Community Partners - Frequently Asked Questions

-Why are school-work opportunities important for young people?
+Why are community-based learning opportunities important for young people?

 As adolescents go through the transformation from child to adult, they spend a lot of time exploring future roles and careers.
 Experiences at this age can lay the foundation for successful employment and a productive life in adulthood.
-School-work experiences provide students with access to the skills, knowledge, and attitudes they need in the workplace.
-As a result, students are better able to set realistic and obtainable goals for themselves.
+Community based learning experiences provide students with access to the skills, knowledge, and attitudes they need in the workplace.
+As a result, students are better able to set realistic and obtainable goals for their future.

-Learning in the workplace helps students develop good employability and citizenship skills and behaviours.
+Learning at a community placement helps students develop their employability and citizenship skills and behaviours.
 Some of these competencies include effective resource management, working co-operatively, acquiring, using, and managing information, understanding organizations and how they function, working with different technologies, and strategies for problem solving.